3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 - Bad cardinality and not useful filters
 - Inner joins with outer order using different keys
 - File sorting

-## `long_query_time` 0 or
+- Bad writing queries (large subqueries, large IN clauses, i.e.)

+## How much do you need to collect?

-For a query analysis you want:
+For a query analysis you want to collect _as much as you can_:

-- general query log
+- general query log, or
-- `long_query_time` = 0
+- `long_query_time` = 0 or,
+- tcpdump

 Using others will lead to non-complete profiling when processing.
-However, there are cases where is not possible to have the `long_query_time = 0` due to the high amount of queries and activity.
+However, there are cases where is not possible to have the `long_query_time = 0` due to the high amount of TPS (_Transactions Per Second_).
 You can set it to `0.5` or higher.
 The closer to 0, the better.

 You will collect the whole set of queries.
 You are not hunting _slow queries_ but also _very frequent queries_.
 I did have cases where the issue was not regarding any slow query, but an application bug doing 2x the same query.

-### Other Percona enhancements
+### Percona enhancements to be aware of

-[Slow log extended](https://www.percona.com/doc/percona-server/5.7/diagnostics/slow_extended.html) options willadd extra verbosity to the slow log.
+[Slow log extended](https://www.percona.com/doc/percona-server/5.7/diagnostics/slow_extended.html) options add extra verbosity to the slow log.

+The option is `log_slow_verbosity` and it has several options.
+Just keep in mind that `full` does not include `profiling` neither `profiling_use_getrusage`.
+I assume that you don't need to enable profiling just the first time you run a query review.
+It will interesting to enable the full query collection if using [Percona Playback](https://www.percona.com/doc/percona-playback/index.html).

 ## [pt-query-digest](https://www.percona.com/doc/percona-toolkit/2.2/pt-query-digest.html#cmdoption-pt-query-digest--review) is your friend